Skip to main content Skip to footer site map

 Every business owner who values their employees' safety needs to be familiar with OSHA compliance requirements for small businesses.
 Here's a primer on what employers should know about what's required under OSHA, whether you're a small to mid-sized business owner or a key compliance stakeholder for a large business.

 OSHA, which stands for the Occupational Safety and Health Administration, is an agency run by the U.S. Department of Labor.
-Its job is to provide guidelines for workplace health and safety, to protect employees through the inspection of workplace environments, and to ensure employers comply with a series of safety and health standards.
+Its job is to provide guidelines for workplace health and safety, protect employees by inspecting workplace environments, and ensure employers comply with safety and health standards.

 At first, an employer may groan at the idea of their OSHA employer responsibilities.
-But a more productive way to think about OSHA compliance requirements is to see them as a set of best practices that keeps your workforce safe and healthy.
-The Paychex 2023 Pulse of HR Survey reports that attracting and retaining top talent remains a priority and a challenge.
-In response, HR leaders tackle this goal by providing what current staff needs to thrive and then conveying this commitment to potential hires.
-Indeed, providing a safe work environment is essential for workers to thrive.
-The resulting safety record can also be used to help your business demonstrate that it is an attractive place to work, which can help recruit high-quality candidates.
+After all, staying on top of workplace safety laws takes business leaders an average of 5 hours a month, according to Paychex's 2025 Priorities for Business Leaders survey.
+However, a more productive way to think about OSHA compliance requirements is to see them as a set of best practices that keep your workforce safe and healthy.
+The resulting safety record can also help your business demonstrate that it is an attractive workplace, which can help recruit high-quality candidates.

 Who Is Covered Under OSHA?

-Most private sector businesses and their employees must meet OSHA safety and health requirements.
-That means most small businesses, mid-sized businesses, and large businesses are subject to OSHA regulations.
+Private sector businesses and their employees must comply with OSHA safety and health requirements set forth directly through Federal OSHA or through an OSHA-approved state plan.
+That means most small, medium, and large businesses in all 50 states, the District of Columbia, and other US jurisdictions are subject to OSHA regulations.

-OSHA requirements for small businesses are a bit more nuanced, however.
-Small businesses with ten or fewer employees are partially exempt, meaning they are not required to maintain OSHA injury and illness records unless informed otherwise in writing by OSHA or the United States Bureau of Labor Statistics.
+OSHA requirements for certain small businesses are a bit more nuanced.
+Small businesses with ten or fewer employees are partially exempt, meaning they are required to follow OSHA regulations; however, they are not required to maintain OSHA injury and illness records unless informed otherwise in writing by OSHA or the United States Bureau of Labor Statistics.

 What Businesses Are Not Covered Under OSHA?